Why is Caregiving a Struggle? Five Secrets to Reducing Loneliness and Negative Attitudes

 Helping Aging Parents, Spouses, and Other Family

 As a caregiver, realize that your aging parent or spouse may also experience similar feelings of loneliness and negativity.
-The secrets in this article also relate to care receivers but may require slight adjustments if the individual is home bound or has a diagnosis that makes the actions difficult to implement.
+The secrets in this article also relate to care receivers but may require slight adjustments if the individual is home-bound or has a diagnosis that makes the actions difficult to implement.

 As a caregiver, it may be difficult for you to be a counselor for an aging parent or spouse because you are too close to the situation.
 Family history may also make being in a counseling role difficult.
 Investigate if there are others who might act in this role.

-Is there a spiritual counselor like a priest, rabbi, deacon, or other individual who can visit the home to provide support?
+Is there a spiritual counselor like a priest, rabbi, deacon, or another individual who can visit the home to provide support?
 If your loved one is physically able, encouraging ongoing appointments with a professional counselor is a recommendation.

 Avoiding Dependent Relationships